AlcMaple/vue3-rabbit/README.md

 # vue3-rabbit

-This template should help get you started developing with Vue 3 in Vite.
+The project uses the vue.js development framework, which can help you develop vue3 projects in vite

 ## Recommended IDE Setup